NASA-PDS/registry/docker/README.md

 * Query Elasticsearch

-## 🏃 Cleaning up the Big Data Harvest deployment
+## 🏃 Cleaning up the Scalable Harvest deployment

-#### * The Big Data Harvest deployment can be cleaned up as follows.
+#### * The Scalable Harvest deployment can be cleaned up as follows.

 ```
 docker compose --profile=big-data down